geospace-code/georinex/README.md

 ```

 Suppose L1C pseudorange plot is desired for `G13`:

 ```python
 obs['L1C'].sel(sv='G13').dropna(dim='time',how='all').plot()
 ```

 ## read Nav

 If you desire to specifically read a RINEX 2 or 3 NAV file:

 ```python
 nav = gr.load('tests/demo_MN.rnx')
 ```

-This returns an `xarray.Dataset` of the data within the RINEX 3 or RINEX 2 Navigation file.
+Returns an `xarray.Dataset` of the data within the RINEX 3 or RINEX 2 Navigation file.
 Indexed by time x quantity

 ### Index NAV data

 assume the NAV data from a file is loaded in variable `nav`.
 Select satellite(s) (here, `G13`) by

 ```python
 nav.sel(sv='G13')
 ```

 Pick any parameter (say, `M0`) across all satellites and time (or index by that first) by:

 ```python
 nav['M0']
 ```